MarcelCaron-NOAA/verif_plotting/README.md

 ... which will set the environment variables and run the python code.
 The python code then follows these steps:
-1. Save environment variables as global python variables.
+1. Store environment variables as global python variables.
 Make sure the datatypes are correct
 2. Check the user settings and throw errors if an issue is encountered
 3. Send the settings to df_preprocessing.py, which pulls and prunes the .stat